Substance Abuse Counselor Career Information

 Addictions counseling is not, by any means, easy.
 Educational or professional credentials and licensing aren't enough to ensure success in this field.
 It takes a certain type of person and specific attributes to make it as a substance abuse counselor.
 Some of the most important personal qualities you need to possess include:

-Perception and grit—It's commonly known that addiction can change people.
+- Perception and grit—It's commonly known that addiction can change people.
 Even the nicest and most honest people can become angry, sneaky, defensive, and emotionally abusive or physically violent when in the grip of an addiction.
 Therefore, although compassion and empathy are important, it is equally important for you to have the ability to see through a patient's lies as well as the backbone to stand up to them when they display negative behaviors or actions.
+So although you don't need to know how to overcome shyness completely in order to excel in an addictions counseling career, you do need to be able to assert yourself when necessary.

 What are Some Good Reasons to Pursue a Career in Addictions Counseling?